Central tolerance: History

-The first use of central tolerance was by Ray Owen in 1945 when he noticed that dizygotic twin cattle did not produce antibodies when one of the twins was injected with the other's blood.
+The first use of the term "tolerance" in this context was by Ray Owen in 1945 when he noticed that dizygotic twin cattle did not produce antibodies when one of the twins was injected with the other's blood.
 His findings were confirmed by later experiments by Hasek and Billingham.
 The results were explained by Burnet's clonal selection hypothesis.
 Burnet and Medawar won the Nobel Prize in 1960 for their work in explaining how immune tolerance works.